puraminy/ArticleScraper/README.md

 # Getting Report

 You can generate reports based on the databasae by writing custom functions.
 We already wrote `generate.py` which generate an html file contianing the title, year and the abstract of selected papers.
 You can also use applications like Excel, SPSS or R to process the database.
-Tad viewer is a simple tool to view and filter the database: https://www.tadviewer.com/
+Tad viewer is a simple tool to view and filter the database: https://www.tadviewer.com/.
+We suggest R to process and generatign some reports on the articles.

 You can pull intersting reports to `reports` folder.